MrFuFuFu/mrfufufu.github.io/_posts/2017-09-05-AutoLayout_for_a_Calculator.markdown

 ## Auto Layout for a Calculator

-Today, we will implement this kind of user interface which showed on below.
-It is a Calculator, we will focus on how to make constraints for this UI, instaed of concerned about how to Calculator.
+Today, I will implement this kind of user interface which showed on below.
+It is a Calculator, I will focus on how to make constraints for this UI, instaed of how to Calculator.
 I will show this code sample at the end of this article.

 ![blog_autolayout_calculator](/img/article/autolayout/blog_autolayout_calculator.png)